In the fourth question of his survey, Benjamin asked:

 By the way, on the final (closing) comment by you on ‘Survey’, on Greg Johnson’s inability—even as he proofread it—to take in the information… that’s something I’ve never in my life understood about people.
 I can see it would really bother you!

 They read the extensive full-proof document and they still don’t agree.
-I can only assume it’s an intelligence lack/dogma thing—some type of faulty methodology that arises from lower IQ.
+I can only assume it’s an intelligence lack/dogma thing—some type of faulty methodology that arises from lower emotional intelligence.
 There’s some type of screen in the way, like a cognitive dissonance, and they just can’t process the evidence (the orthodox bias imposed by society is too great; that or the psychological implications in their own lives of taking it seriously, that private life ‘can of worms’ I mentioned before…).

 I mean, of all points you’ve discussed with me (usually me, as not many others participate) that concern psychiatry on WDH—of pretty much all topics discussed there—psychiatry criticism is the most comprehensively debunked by now, with a superb level of detailed evidence, all bases covered, and you still get people somehow not grasping it (or not seeing why it’s important).